frschnetzer/Vibez/README.md

 ### Backend
 #### DB Context:
 - DbContext created with EF-Core.
 Changes are DbSets and OnModelCreating Method.
-- OnModelCreating creates a intermediate table for ApplicationUser and Events table
+- OnModelCreating creates a intermediate table for ApplicationUser, Events and Friends

 #### Models:
 - ApplicationUser model was newly created and added two new properties: Nickname and List<Events>.